 - Advertising for the event does not mention alcohol

-- Non-alcoholic beverages are also being served
+- Non-alcoholic beverages and food are also being served

 - If alcohol is to be served at an event, a certified server must be used.
 Most caterers will be able to help you arrange to have one.
 Please see the information below regarding certified servers.

 - The event is by invitation only (not open to the public) — this includes email invitations, but excludes events for which you have posted notices or advertisements on doors or in hallways.

 - The public may not freely enter the space where the event is held (no hallways or atriums).
 On the occasions when an exception is made to this rule, a certified server must be used.

 Call LSA Facilities and Operations at 734.764.0323 for more information.

 If the event is to be held outside on University grounds, contact the Office of the Associate Vice President for Facilities and Operations at 734.764.3402.